Updated January 22, 2024

 The first step is to select the “Charge Non-Tesla” option on the app.
 The second step is granting the app location permission by entering the address near your charging location.
 Finally, you must locate the charging station by selecting the “Charge here” option.

-Once you get into the parking, you must follow the app instruction to connect the charger, and later, you need to pay for the charging.
+Once you get into the parking, you must follow the app instructions to connect the charger, and later, you need to pay for the charging.
 Many car owners are uncomfortable with the step considering the charger is slow on non-Tesla cars, and the charges are higher than the Teslas’.

 Install a Home EV Charger